ARM-software/CMSIS-Compiler/README.md

 documentation and the pack (see above) and attaches the resulting pack archive as an additional asset to the release.

-## License
+## License Terms

-CMSIS-Comiler is licensed under Apache 2.0.
+CMSIS-Compiler is licensed under [Apache License 2.0.](LICENSE).

+### Note

+Individual files contain the following tag instead of the full license text.

+SPDX-License-Identifier: Apache-2.0

+This enables machine processing of license information based on the SPDX License Identifiers that are here available: http://spdx.org/licenses/

 ## Contributions and Pull Requests